Maxx Williams: 2015

 The Baltimore Ravens selected Williams in the second round (55th overall) of the 2015 NFL draft.
 The Ravens traded their second round pick (58th overall) and fifth round pick (158th overall) to the Arizona Cardinals in order to move up three spots to select Williams.
 They initialized the trade after multiple reports suggested that the Pittsburgh Steelers were going to select Williams with their second round pick (56th overall).
 Afterwards, Steelers' general manager Kevin Colbert denied the claim, stating they were planning to select Senquez Golson either way.
 The Ravens also chose Delaware tight end Nick Boyle in the fifth round (171st overall).

 On May 7, 2015, the Ravens signed Williams to a four-year, $4.05 million contract that includes $1.82 million guaranteed and a signing bonus of $1.20 million.

-Throughout his first training camp with the Ravens, he competed against Crockett Gilmore, Nick Boyle, Dennis Pitta, and Konrad Reuland for the vacant job as the starting tight end after Owen Daniels departed in free agency.
+Throughout his first training camp with the Ravens, he competed against Crockett Gillmore, Nick Boyle, Dennis Pitta, and Konrad Reuland for the vacant job as the starting tight end after Owen Daniels departed in free agency.
 He was named the Ravens' second tight end behind Gilmore to begin the regular season.

 He made his professional regular season debut in the Ravens' season-opener at the Denver Broncos and made his first career reception on an 11-yard pass by Joe Flacco during their 19–13 loss.
 The following week, Williams made his first career start and caught one pass for eight yards in a 37–33 loss at the Oakland Raiders.
 On November 15, 2015, Williams made four receptions for 40 receiving yards and caught his first career touchdown during a 22–20 loss to the Jacksonville Jaguars.
 His first career touchdown reception came in the second quarter on a 21-yard pass by Joe Flacco.
 Williams was inactive in Week 7 and limited in Week 8 after suffering a knee and ankle injury.

 On November 30, 2015, Williams suffered a concussion in the fourth quarter of a 33–27 victory at the Cleveland Browns.
 He was unable to play the following week at the Miami Dolphins (Week 13).
 On January 3, 2016, he caught a season-high six passes for 53 yards in a 24–16 loss at the Cincinnati Bengals.
 During the game, Bengals' linebacker Vontaze Burfict blindsided Williams while he was running a route in the end zone on the opposite side of where the actual play was happening.
 Burfict was fined $50,000 and was heavily scrutinized for leading with the crown of his helmet to Williams' chin and neck.
 He finished the season with 32 receptions, 268 receiving yards and a touchdown in seven starts and 14 games.